 This slightly euphemistic phrase describes what is effectively a guillotine, although the method by which it is initiated is quite different.
 A single motion is moved to put time limits in place for the consideration of bills, with the provisions of standing order 142 applying as if the legislation were subject to a limitation of debate.
-An advantage of this is that it can reduce the number of steps required to put a guillotine in place (ie – there is no requirement for the bill to be declared urgent), however if the motion is moved without notice, leave of the Senate or a suspension of standing orders is required (see Brief Guide No. 5–Suspension of standing orders).
-Such motions can also be moved by senators who are not ministers (see for example, the Journals of the Senate, 8 February 2006).
-In recent times, time management motions have also been moved as part of broader motions varying the days and hours of sitting and the routine of business.
-See, for example, the Journals of the Senate, 24 June 2013.
+An advantage of this is that it can reduce the number of steps required to put a guillotine in place (ie – there is no requirement for the bill to be declared urgent), however if the motion is moved without notice, leave of the Senate or a suspension of standing orders is required (see Guide No. 5—Suspension of standing orders).
+Time management motions can also be moved by senators who are not ministers (see for example, Journals, 21 June 2011).
+Such motions have also been moved as part of broader motions varying the days and hours of sitting and the routine of business (see, for example, Journals, 3 April 2019).

 For assistance with any of the matters covered by this guide, government senators or their staff should contact the Clerk Assistant (Table), on extension 3020 or firstname.lastname@example.org; and non-government senators or their staff should contact the Clerk Assistant (Procedure), on extension 3380 or email@example.com.